Sniperkaos/SFIllegalActivities/README.md

 # SFDrugs
-This is a Slimefun addon, for 1.19.2.
-There is a progressive story line to this plugin.
+This is a Slimefun addon, for 1.19.2+.
+I've added support for 1.20.1.

+There is a progressive
+story line to this plugin.
 This plugin will occassionally spawn incredibly difficult bosses at a 1/20 chance each spawn.
 If you feel like this is too high, too bad, because I can't